Loss of Consortium Claims in New York Law

 Get justice for all those affected by a personal injury

 Personal injuries can claim many victims.
-The The Law Offices of Evan W. Kohn has represented clients throughout the Bronx, NYC, surrounding counties and Long Island who have suffered financial and emotional losses through no fault of their own.
+The Law Office of Evan W. Kohn has represented clients throughout the Bronx, NYC, surrounding counties and Long Island who have suffered financial and emotional losses through no fault of their own.

 Call us at 718-409-5500 or contact us online to schedule your risk-free initial consultation.